MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="difference_type"></a> `span::difference_type`

-This type represents the number of elements between two elements in a span.
+The number of elements between two elements in a span.

 ```cpp
 using difference_type = std::ptrdiff_t;